YHLeong/EGL314_TeamC/README.md

 ## 🎯 Introduction

-**Wall Glyphs: Silent Sequence** is an immersive, non-verbal multiplayer game designed for **3 to 4 players**.
-The objective?
-Collaborate **without speaking or using visual cues** to activate six glyphs on a wall in the correct order. 🤐✨
+**Wall Glyphs: Silent Sequence** is an immersive, non-verbal multiplayer game designed for **3 to 6 players**.
+The objective? **Charge up the batteries** needed to power on the Spaceship to get home. ⚡✨

-Players must rely solely on intuition and audio cues to work together and solve the sequence challenge!
+Players must work together and charge up the batteries as fast as possible!

 ---

 ## 🕹️ Objective

 Players will:
-- Observe a light-based demo of the correct glyph sequence 🔆
-- Receive a **spatial audio signal** 🎧 to begin
-- Step on **pressure-sensitive stones** 🪨 in the correct order
+- step **repeatedly** on the car seat sensors for a **x** amount of time 🦵🏼
+- Battery will get **charged up** by stepping on the car seat sensor 🔋
-- Complete the sequence within a **set time limit** ⏱️
+- Complete the sequence within a **set time limit** to advance⏱️

 ---